openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 information for that problem is not automatically updated.

 For example, you release a problem and specify that its answer is 3.
-After some learner have submitted responses, you notice that the answer should be 2 instead of 3.
+After some learners have submitted responses, you notice that the answer should be 2 instead of 3.
 When you update the problem with the correct answer, the LMS does not update scores for learners who originally answered 2 for the problem and received the wrong score.